-3.4 Steam-filled spaces are to be fitted with a safety valve if the steam pressure is liable to exceed the maximum allowable working pressure.
+3.4 Steam-filled spaces are to be fitted with a safety valve if the steam pressure inside them is liable to exceed the maximum allowable working pressure.
+If vacuum will occur by e.g. condensation, an appropriate safety device is necessary.